lgw2/lgw2.github.io/_teaching/csci112-summer-2021/programs/program2.md

 * Give a warning if the file doesn't exist.
 * Provide a nice output if the user enters a disallowed choice.
 * Don't use `gets`.
+* If no class is returned by a query, print a special message.

 ## Grading - 100 points
 * 5 points – comments explaining what your program does